GenericMappingTools/gmt/doc/rst/source/grd2cpt.rst

     :ref:`COLOR_FOREGROUND <COLOR_FOREGROUND>`.
     Append **z** to reverse the sign of z-values in the color table.
 Note that this change of *z*-direction happens before **-G** and **-T** values are used so the latter much be compatible with the changed *z*-range.
+See also :ref:`manipulating_CPTs`

 .. _-L: